nrobinson2000/po-util/README.md

 # Install

 There are two versions of po-util.
-The first is po-util Classic, which is designed for Linux distributions.
-The second is po-util Homebrew Edition, which is designed for macOS.
+The first is [po-util Classic](https://github.com/nrobinson2000/po-util), which is designed for Linux distributions.
+The second is [po-util Homebrew Edition](https://github.com/nrobinson2000/homebrew-po), which is designed for macOS.
 Classic can be installed by following the instructions below:

-**The easiest and most secure way to install `po-util` is to download `po-util.sh` directly and run it:**
+**The most secure way to install `po-util` is to download `po-util.sh` directly and run it:**

     $ curl -fsSLO https://raw.githubusercontent.com/nrobinson2000/po-util/master/po-util.sh
-    $ chmod +x po-util.sh ; ./po-util.sh install ; . ~/.bashrc
+    $ chmod +x po-util.sh ; ./po-util.sh install

+**A quickest and easiest way to install `po-util` is to run this command:**

+    $ bash <( curl -sL https://raw.githubusercontent.com/nrobinson2000/po-util/master/po-util.sh ) install

 **You can also install `po-util` by cloning the GitHub repository:**

     $ git clone https://github.com/nrobinson2000/po-util
     $ cd po-util
-    $ ./po-util.sh install ; . ~/.bashrc
+    $ ./po-util.sh install

 **On macOS, [Homebrew Edition](https://github.com/nrobinson2000/homebrew-po) can be installed by running these commands:**